 Rule group subscriptions

-This feature is available starting with Little Snitch 4.1
+This feature requires Little Snitch 4.1 or later.

 Rule groups are sets of rules that anyone can create and publish on their web server for others to subscribe to.
 Whenever changes to the rules are made by the publisher, subscribers receive these changes.